 Talk to a Planner First

-Yes, before you start looking at spaces!
-"Planners are much more familiar with the capabilities of a space, the layout, and the time and items you'll need to really transform it," says Alliey Kline-Weichelt, lead planner and CEO of Sash & Bow in Green Bay, Wisconsin.
-If there's a creative way to make it unique or a quirk about the space that could make your vision hard to accomplish, your planner will know!
+Yes, talk to a planner before you start looking at spaces.
+"Planners are much more familiar with the capabilities of a space, the layout, and the time and items you'll need to really transform it," says Alliey Kline-Weichelt, lead planner and CEO of Alley & Co., in Green Bay, Wisconsin.
+If there's a creative way to make it unique or a quirk about the space that could make your vision hard to accomplish, your planner will know.

 "This might seem obvious, but seek out venues that fit the aesthetic you have in mind, says Kait Costanti, co-owner and creative director of Bash in Bozeman, Montana.
-"If you're planning a modern wedding, look at art galleries, well-designed restaurant spaces, or warehouses.
+"If you're planning a modern wedding, look at art galleries, well-designed restaurants, or warehouse spaces.
 On the flip side, a wedding incorporating more natural elements works well with outdoor venues such as parks, backyards, and ranches.
 Choosing a venue that fits in with (and enhances) your theme will enable your wedding to feel more connected to the space."

 Know Your Guest List